Greg4cr/gcode-issue-extractor/README.md

 Labels can also be filtered (i.e., `-l "Type-Defect"`)

+` -o <name of output file`

+Name of the CSV file to write to. `<project>-issues.csv` is the default value.

+` -q`

+"Quiet" mode.
+Uses PhantomJS as the browser instead of Firefox.
+This requires that PhantomJS be installed (see below).
+Useful if script is to be run on a server or other environment where windows cannot be opened.

 If any other features are desired, please file an issue and I'll take a look.

 Requirements
 ------------------------

 This script is built using the Selenium Python bindings.
 If Pip is installed, the Selenium bindings can be installed using `pip install selenium`.

-Firefox is also required, as it is used to retrieve the desired information from the page.
+Selenium requires a web browser to perform page crawling.
+Firefox is the default.
 If you want to use this script on a server or an environment where windows cannot be opened, install PhantomJS (http://phantomjs.org/) and change all Firefox references in the script.

 Reporting Faults
 ------------------------